khalido/khalido.org/_posts/2019-08-01-jupyterlab.md

 `nvm install node`

-Install all the extensions then build in one go by:
+Now install all the Jupyter extensions you want.
+The below installs all the extensions then builds it in one go by:

 ```
 jupyter labextension install @jupyter-widgets/jupyterlab-manager --no-build && \
 jupyter labextension install @jupyterlab/toc --no-build && \
+jupyter labextension install jupyterlab-plotly --no-build && \
+jupyter labextension install plotlywidget --no-build && \
-jupyter lab build --minimize=False
+jupyter lab build --dev-build=False --minimize=False
 ```

-Note: the build flag is because building was taking too long without this.
+Note: the build flags are needed (on my install) cause building was taking too long without this.
+It needs a better simple way to install extensions without needing node.

 ## blog with jupyter notebooks

+Note: just use [fastpages](https://fastpages.fast.ai/) to blog with notebooks, but otherwise read on.

 So there are tools like Pelican which are setup directly with jupyter notebooks, but I had already set up a hugo powered blog since its free, easy and just works, so my mini shortcut is to put all my notebooks the hugo content directory and run a little script there which converts the jupyter notebooks to markdown files: